cDenton1/cDenton1.github.io/_posts/2025-02-02-My-Experience-With-a-Raspberry-Pi-Pico.md

 read_time: "11 min read"
 ---

+# My Experience With a Raspberry Pi Pico

 Four weeks into the semester, my Internet of Things Systems class has quickly become a favourite.
 Right off the bat we got into working with a Raspberry Pi Pico which has been really exciting.
 Outside of our first two labs I have been experimenting with other components to expand and solidify my understanding of the wiring aspect and get a feel for everything.
 In this article I want to talk about what I learned and show some of the things I made on my own, including a couple of projects.

 ---